elizabethrakhibaby/DabaoBuddy/README.md

    b.
 Wait for installation to be complete
    c.
 Type in terminal: `git clone https://github.com/elizabethrakhibaby/DabaoBuddy.git`
 6. Type in terminal: `cd DabaoBuddy`
+7. To view all the files, type in terminal: `code .`
-7. Type in terminal: `npm install`
+8. Type in terminal: `npm install`
    a.
 In the case that you are faced with this error message: “zsh: command not found: npm”, you need to install Node.js before           proceeding.
    b.
 Visit the official Node.js website: https://nodejs.org  and install LTS version
    c.
 Download the appropriate installer for your operating system.
 Run the installer and follow the instructions to complete the         installation.